vqns/lite-xl-snippets/docs.md

 }
 ```

-These values are resolved through the same coercion rules as a static node, which
+These values are resolved through the same coercion rules as static nodes, which
 means that a default value may be e.g a function or may include other nodes.

 If a node has its own default, then it will use said default instead of the